Skalyaeve/a-linux-launcher/README.md

 - `terminal`: Terminal command to use
 - `shell`: Shell command to use
 - `browser`: Browser command to use
-- `search-engine`: Search engine command to use
+- `search-engine`: Search engine command to use, this is concatenated with `browser`

 > Any font can be converted to a X11 font, ask Google